Aeron Price Tops $0.0004 on Exchanges (ARNX)

-Aeron (CURRENCY:ARNX) traded 1.4% higher against the dollar during the 24-hour period ending at 13:00 PM ET on February 23rd.
+Aeron (CURRENCY:ARNX) traded 0.7% lower against the dollar during the 24-hour period ending at 21:00 PM ET on February 27th.
 One Aeron coin can now be purchased for about $0.0004 or 0.00000001 BTC on cryptocurrency exchanges.
-In the last seven days, Aeron has traded 12.5% lower against the dollar.
-Aeron has a total market capitalization of $7,626.44 and approximately $78,094.00 worth of Aeron was traded on exchanges in the last day.
+In the last seven days, Aeron has traded 2.4% lower against the dollar.
+Aeron has a total market capitalization of $7,644.52 and approximately $30,172.00 worth of Aeron was traded on exchanges in the last day.

 Here’s how other cryptocurrencies have performed in the last day: